5 Ways to Provide Successful Patient-Centered Care

 Patient-care expert Lauren Crain says, "The best way to let someone know that you care about them is by listening to them."

-Taking the time to listen to your patients gives you a better understanding of their situation so you can develop a care plan that takes their needs into consideration.
+Taking the time to listen to your patients gives you a better understanding of their situation to develop a care plan that considers their needs.

 For this model to work, medical professionals must take the time to listen to what patients are saying.
-The high demand for medical attention makes it easy to justify shuffling patients in and out quickly, but this leaves them little time to fully explain their experience.
+The high demand for medical attention makes it easy to justify shuffling patients in and out quickly, but this leaves them little time to explain their experience fully.

 This is especially important for pain management, which is an entirely subjective experience.